 The infusion of power in the idol is a very complex process involving many rituals of Yogic significance which activate the psychic and spiritual energy of those who participate in the function.
 Through these processes the spiritual energies in man are activated and infused in the idol.
 These powers are personified as the deity.
 Thus, for all practical purposes, the deity assumes a subtle personality. ...Applying psychic and spiritual means, a Thanthri, an expert in this field, draws from the infinite resource of Brahman certain aspects and bestows them on a conceived deity, physically represented by an idol.
 And when a devotee concentrates his mind on the deity the same spiritual resources in him are activated which help him to solve his physical, cultural, and spiritual problems....The ancient explorers found that through special psychic and spiritual rites such idols could be made powerful to help activate the divine depths in man.
 Thus a consecrated idol becomes both a language that explains the deeper spiritual facts and a spiritual dynamo that activates the dormant divinity in man.
 (21)

 We have discussed the intent of the builders of the structures at the sacred sites.
-Now we will broaden and redefine the meaning of this phrase, "the builders of the structures".
-A sacred site is not only that primary ceremonial structure that is the focus of pilgrimage visitation.
-A sacred site is also all those other structures, including buildings, institutions, local traditions and beliefs that contribute to and are formed by the ongoing pilgrimage to the sacred site.
-The structure of a sacred place is built not only by the actual architects and craftsman.
-It is built also by the millions of pilgrims who have traveled to the shrine and by the hundreds or thousands of lay people and religious persons who live and work near the shrine.
+Now, we will broaden and redefine the meaning of this phrase, "the builders of the structures."
+A sacred place is not only that primary ceremonial structure that is the focus of pilgrimage visitation.
+A sacred site is also all those other structures, including buildings, institutions, local traditions, and beliefs that contribute to and are formed by the ongoing pilgrimage to the sacred site.
+The structure of a holy place is built not only by the actual architects and artisans.
+It is also produced by the millions of pilgrims who have traveled to the shrine and the hundreds or thousands of lay people and religious persons who live and work near it.
 Every person who visits a pilgrimage center in some way contributes to the structure of the site.
-Some make material contributions such as buildings, temples, dedicatory monuments, rock cairns or other physical objects.
-Others, whether knowingly or unknowingly, bring some indefinable spiritual energy that adds to the already existing energy field of human intention.
-Each of these, the visible and invisible, are a conduit for the infusion of intention into geographical space.
+Some make material contributions such as buildings, temples, dedicatory monuments, rock cairns, or other physical objects.
+Others, knowingly or unknowingly, bring some indefinable spiritual energy that adds to the already existing energy field of human intention.
+Each of these, the visible and invisible, is a conduit for infusing intention into geographical space.

 The pilgrim's approach to the holy sites of Sinai was constrained and guided by a series of mutually reinforcing and visual markers.
 Even before the pilgrim reached the monastery, his or her expectations would have been molded by scripture and by the oral or written accounts of other pious travelers.
 On actually reaching the monastery, and in ascending the mountain, the pilgrim would have been deluged by a plethora of material symbols, indicating the presence of and path to the holy. ...Archaeology has confirmed the impression given by the written sources of a sacred topography mapped onto the terrain by the monks and pilgrims throughout the landscape around the monastery.
 A number of small monasteries, chapels, and hermits' cells, as well as a dense network of paths were constructed around the Sinai mountains probably before the Arab conquest in the seventh century AD.
 More significantly for pilgrimage, a series of prayer niches were built along the path which led up from the monastery to the peak of Mt.
 Sinai.
 These marked significant spots where the pilgrim might glimpse a view of the distant mountain (their goal)....
 All such material marks on the local landscape not only recorded where believers had been, but also indicated a succession of mini-goals for pilgrims on their way to the summit of Sinai.
 (22)

 What is notable from this passage is that the abundance of built material artifacts at Mt.
-Sinai are mostly the work of the larger community of "site builders" rather than the small community of temple architects and craftsman.
-All these minor and unknown builders brought intention and spiritual consciousness to the sacred site and thus have contributed to the power of place.
+Sinai is predominantly the work of the larger community of "site builders" rather than the small community of temple architects and craftsmen.
+All these minor and unknown builders brought intention and spiritual consciousness to the sacred site, thus contributing to the power of place.